awensaunders/awensaunders.github.io/_posts/2016-05-25-HDMI-Audio-EDID.md

 {:.language-python}
 > This script is also available as a [gist](https://gist.github.com/awensaunders/f538d6a61961fc20f9dc11b0c29c8ec0).

-After running this script and verifying the results with `i2cdump`
+After running this script (as root) and verifying the results with `i2cdump`, I was confident that the EDID had been changed correctly.
+I removed all of the excess optical audio cables from my system, and I can now switch between all of my A/V sources with just one button.

 *[E-EDID]: Enhanced Extended Display Identification Data *[DDC]: Display Data Channel